-Join the SPECIAL PROJECTS membership to support my writing, newsletter, advocacy, research & explorations.
+SPECIAL PROJECTS is my independent, self-directed work: My writing, newsletter, advocacy, research & explorations.
 Also, experiments with other formats which might include podcasts, videos, interviews and other shenanigans.

-Together with you and your help, I can focus more time on the aspects of my work that matter maybe most: Advocating for responsible technology, exploring the impact of emerging tech, helping others — like policy makers — understand the issues at hand.
+It’s important to me to invest time in the aspects of my work that matter maybe most: Advocating for responsible technology, exploring the impact of emerging tech, helping others — like policy makers — understand the issues at hand.

 I do these things through tons of research and writing, the occasional conference and other formats.
 I’m trying to be as explicit about my agenda as possible, so you know what you’ll get (in substance, if maybe not in format).
 Often, these special projects are meaningful in their own right; every now and then, they might be purely for delight and entertainment.